nialdaly/kubeflow-cognito/README.md

     --capabilities CAPABILITY_IAM \
     --parameters ParameterKey=UserPoolName,ParameterValue=mlplatform \
     --region eu-west-1
 ```

+This will provision the Cognito user pool that will be used to authenticate Kubeflow users.

 ## Resource Cleanup
 At this time I have found the easiest way to delete Kubeflow and the EKS cluster is by deleting the CloudFormation stacks in the AWS Console.